 These outlets are the ones you’re most likely have in your house.

-Please remember not all 220 volt outlets use a neutral (white) wire.
-To give you a general idea, lets say you just bought a air compressor from Home Depot.
-It requires 220 volt but the plug only has three prongs.
-You’ll have the two that look a like will be the two separate hot’s and other round looking on would be the ground.
-And of course more than likely it would be 20 amp.
+Please remember not all 220-volt outlets use a neutral (white) wire.
+To give you a general idea, let’s say you just bought an air compressor from Home Depot.
+It requires 220 volts but the plug only has three prongs.
+You’ll have the two that look alike will be the two separate hot’s and other round looking on would be the ground.
+And of course, more than likely it would be 20 amp.

 220 volts 20 amps

-This is a 220v 20 amp outlet as shown in the how to 220 volt outlet video likely to be used this for larger power tools in your garage or shop or perhaps an wall air conditioner.
+This is a 220v 20 amp outlet as shown in the how to 220-volt outlet video likely to be used this for larger power tools in your garage or shop or perhaps a wall air conditioner.

 220 volts 30 amps

 Wire Connections for X Y W 240 Volt Receptacle Dryer Outlets The Black Wire attaches to Outlet Terminal X The Red Wire attaches to Outlet Terminal Y The White Neutral or Green wire or Ground wire attaches to Outlet Terminal W

 Commonly known as a dryer outlet.
 Of course used for a clothes dryer.
 This would be used in a wall box with a cover plate (flush mount)